2003

 ● Man is the only animal that wears clothes.
 If we see clothes on other species of animals, it’s by human doing.

-● Very simply, obstructionism is good when that which is obstructed is bad, and vice versa.
+● Very simply, obstructionism is good when that which is obstructed is bad, and bad when that which is obstructed is good.

 ● 11-16-2003: When they discuss optimism and pessimism, most philosophers engage in a fallacy of sorts of composition, in at least implicitly conflating that which is good for themselves personally and that which is good for humanity as a whole.
 Perhaps many of them do so out of a desire to be thought of as good people, in having the world’s interests genuinely at heart.